 Technology continues to impact society across all industry sectors and aspects of daily life.
 Sanford’s focus on technology policy prepares students to address issues of government support for innovation and actions to mitigate the negative impacts that technology can make on individuals’ lives.

-The Technology Policy Concentration prepares students to assume positions in public service, the private sector and nonprofits dealing with public policy issues associated with technology innovation.
-These positions include roles as legislative staff, executive agency analysts, national security and law enforcement jobs, company government affairs managers, lobbying consultants and civil society advocates.
+You will be prepared to assume positions in public service, the private sector and nonprofits dealing with public policy issues associated with tech innovation: legislative staff, executive agency analyst, national security and law enforcement, company government affairs manager, consultant and civil society advocates.

 Students can benefit from